CodyDeLaTorre/reading-notes/201/class1.md

 ### 5. Metadata Influence on Search Engine

-- The content in the metadata helps describe the webiste in the search engine
+- The content in the metadata helps describe the website in the search engine

 ### 6. Meta Tag

-- can set character encoding
+- can set the character encoding
 - can show an author
 - can show content